memento/GeneticAlgorithm/README.md

 - going forward (I'try to add some more features I have in mind, relative to her genetic algorithm :) )

 Example partial output when each individual has 50 genes :

 ![with some small parameters](screenshots/result1.png)

-Example partial output when each individual has only 5 genes :
+Example complete output when each individual has only 5 genes :

 ![with some large parameters](screenshots/result2.png)